Products containing CBD now need a validated novel food application to remain on the shelves.

 The Union list of novel foods comprises all authorised novel foods.

 Want to sell an authorised novel food in a way that is not included in the Union list?
-You must submit a novel food application to authorise this new usage.
+You must obtain novel foods authorisation for this new use.

 If you intend to sell a product, it’s your responsibility to know whether the Novel Foods Regulation applies to it.